 I am currently working on porting a Xamarin Forms app to DOTNET MAUI.
 The app also uses maps from Apple or Google Maps to display locations.
 Even though there was no official support in MAUI until the release of .NET 7, I want to show you a way to display maps via custom handler.

 This article is a joint effort of Giulien and me.
 While he mostly took care of the app and the basic iOS handler I did the documentation, the Android handler and extended the iOS Map handler implementation.
+Custom handlers are a key tool in cross-platform app development with .NET MAUI because they cleanly bind native controls into a shared UI model.
 In this article we will cover the following topics:

 If you just want to simply display a map, then it is enough to use the solution integrated with .NET7 support.
 To do this, you just need to perform the following three steps: